nicholemaldonado4/TheWeddingBoard/README.md

 # The Wedding Board

 The Wedding Board is a web application that allows a couple to create a virtual guest book for their wedding.
-Guests attending the wedding can add images with captions to t
+Guests attending the wedding can add images with captions to the wedding board.
+To do so, guests must have the pin and password for the board.
+All boards will have a randomly generated pin.
+The couple sets the password for each of their boards.